fbpx

 Is there an age limitation for applicants?

 Although there is no age limit for applicants, the award is targeted at women who are in the beginning stages of an independent research career.
-The objective is to support women who will be starting or have just started their own independent lab and will be the principal investigator on the research from that lab.
+The objective is to support women who will be starting or have just started their own independent lab and will be the principal investigator.
 Most likely, these will be women who have recently finished their postdoctoral research and are moving forward in their careers.

 Do you “stop the clock” for maternity leave?